 If you would like to collect money, all the charities involved with Send My Friend to School support projects which help families and communities improve their situation and get children into school, and you can support any of them individually.

 If you wish to make a donation to the Send My Friend to School campaign itself you can send it care of ActionAid.
-The money will be used to support education campaign groups around the world.

 Please send your donation as a cheque made payable to ActionAid, with a note to indicate that it is for Send My Friend to School: